Rental Property Tax Deductions Checklist: Maximizing Landlord Tax Deductions

-This rental property tax deductions checklist outlines 21 of the most common expenses that landlords need to track using Landlord Studio.
+This rental property tax deductions checklist outlines 21 deductible rental expenses that landlords need to track.

-As a landlord, it's important to keep track of the various expenses incurred in managing a rental property.
+As a landlord, it's important to keep track of every one of your rental property tax deductions.
 These expenses, which can range from marketing the property to covering legal fees and maintenance costs, can add up quickly and amount to thousands of dollars.

 Landlords and real estate investors will need to calculate and declare all of the income collected from their rental properties over the course of the year in their tax return.
 This obviously includes all of the rents received, but also any other income received from tenants.
 For example, if as the landlord you are responsible for paying utilities and you are reimbursed by your tenants, you would declare that utility payment as income but then treat the utility payment you made as a deductible expense.